Shubham04-oss/Student-performance-regression/README.md

-# 🎓 Student Performance Regression
+# 🎓 Student Performance Regression with Linear Model

 This project uses linear regression to predict students' **math scores** based on features like reading & writing scores, gender, lunch type, and more.
 It's a full pipeline from data cleaning to model evaluation.